 - Support groups

-Pate’s emphasis on neuropsychology in brain injury rehab is unique.
+Pate’s emphasis on neuropsychology in brain injury programs and rehabilitation is unique.
 Neuropsychology focuses on how the brain influences thinking.
 The first step we offer our patients is a comprehensive evaluation to assess overall brain function:

 • Intellectual functioning